BREWERY TOUR: The Grizzly Paw Brewing Company – Canmore, AB

 By The Beer Maven Sondra Baker on Nov.
 24, 2016

-Canmore Alberta, for me it used to be the mountain town on my way to Banff.
-But that quickly changed after my first visit last month.
+For me, Canmore, Alberta used to be the mountain town on my way to Banff.
+That quickly changed after my visit last month.
 I will now be making my weekend getaways there instead.
 The quiet, quaint streets are not overflowing with loud tourists.
-The local food and shops leave you wanting nothing.
-And Grizzly Paw Brewing is nestled into a large corner lot with millionaire dollar views, begging to be your number one Canmore destination.
+The local food and shops leave you wanting more.
+And Grizzly Paw Brewing Company is nestled into a large corner lot with millionaire dollar views, begging to be your number one Canmore destination.

-After drooling over the location the knowledgeable Rachelle greeted us and introduced us to our vibrant Tour Guide Willie the New Zealander.
+After drooling over the location, the knowledgeable Rachelle greeted us and introduced us to our vibrant tour guide, Willie the New Zealander.
 Willie started the tour off with a fresh Grumpy Bear Honey Wheat then quickly put an Oktoberfest Marzen in my hand, followed even quicker with a beautifully spiced well balanced Jack O’Lantern Pumpkin Ale.
-Off we went (some of us already beer buzzed, don’t judge) into the brewery stopping by the Malting Room first.
+Off we went (some of us already beer buzzed) into the brewery stopping by the Malting Room first.